Should a Christian join the military?

 Is the military life something I and my family can accept?

-There are many advantages to having a family in the military.
+In the U.S., there are many advantages to having a family in the military.
 They will get to travel to different places, meet new people, and usually not have to worry about income.
 But every family needs to decide if the benefits are great enough to outweigh the disadvantages.
 Travel to visit extended family is expensive.
 The military member will often not have a choice of assignments.
 Spouses and children may not want to move or may be fearful of every new deployment.
 A commitment is a commitment.
 A five-year commitment doesn't change if you meet and marry the love of your life within the first two years.
 You still have three years to serve, and much of that may be deployed.

 What is my motivation for joining the military?

-Often, the military can provide regular income, advanced education, and medical care.
+In the U.S. the military can often provide regular income, advanced education, and medical care.
 It is not uncommon for a poor high school student or someone with an ill spouse or child to see the military as an answer to his needs.
 And it is not necessarily bad to consider the military for these reasons.
 But the other questions should still be considered.
 Is health care or a college degree worth spending eighteen months in a foreign country being shot at?
 Is it worth spending eighteen months shooting back?
 Is it even possible to work toward a degree while being deployed every other year?
 For many, the benefits are worth the risk and inconvenience, and military retirement may one day free a family for other opportunities.
 But it's a question that each individual and family should answer for themselves.

 What about mandatory military service?